 - Track and alert customers of upcoming annual renewals of CCC certificates, label/mark certificates and annual factory inspections with G&M’s Certificate Alert and Tracking System (CATS)

 For electrical products, depending on the type of equipment, certifications other than CCC may be required for China.
 Among these are SRRC for wireless products, CEL for products that have energy requirements, CCIS for products requiring information security certification, and NAL for equipment connecting to the public network.
 More detailed information can be found by clicking on the links to these specific services.
 For more information about what certifications are required for your product please contact us.

 Sometimes it is difficult for China customs officials to determine whether certain product types require CCC or not.
 In cases where CCC does not apply to a certain product type, but China customs officials believe that it does, a CCC exemption notice will serve as the final determining factor.
 We have found that the most effective exemption notices come straight from Chinese certification bodies, and not from U.S. or European based testing agencies.
 Contact us for more information on CCC exemptions.

-Mark – A CCC certification mark is required to be placed on the product.
-A mark approval letter is issued by CNCA indicating authorization to place the mark on a particular product.
+Mark – A CCC certification mark is required to be placed on the product

 In-Country Testing: Required.
 Local testing is also possible, pending laboratory accreditation and periodic witness testing

-Expiration Details – CCC Certificates are valid for 5 years after which time they need to be renewed.
+Expiration Details – Traditional CCC certificates are valid for 5 years and SDoC certificates are valid for 10, after which time they need to be renewed.
 Renewal is generally a paperwork transaction with no need to send samples.
-For more information on tracking certifications please see our CATS page.
+For more information on tracking certifications please see our CATS page

-Product Surveillance – Follow-up inspections are required, and generally occur once a year.
-Market surveillance is possible, generally for products sold retail.
+Product Surveillance – Factory follow-up inspections, conducted by the certification body are required for the traditional CCC scheme.
+The SDoC scheme may require a “self-factory inspection”.
+These inspections generally occur once a year.
+Market surveillance is also possible, generally for products sold retail